rsm-hcd/RSM.HCD.CSharp/src/AndcultureCode.CSharp.Core/AndcultureCode.CSharp.Core.md

 ##### Summary

-Reads the configuration from the [ConfigurationFilePath](#P-AndcultureCode-CSharp-Core-Utilities-Configuration-AmazonEBConfigurationProvider-ConfigurationFilePath 'AndcultureCode.CSharp.Core.Utilities.Configuration.AmazonEBConfigurationProvider.ConfigurationFilePath') and returns it as a IDictionary
+Reads the configuration from the [ConfigurationFilePath](#P-AndcultureCode-CSharp-Core-Utilities-Configuration-AmazonEBConfigurationProvider-ConfigurationFilePath 'AndcultureCode.CSharp.Core.Utilities.Configuration.AmazonEBConfigurationProvider.ConfigurationFilePath') and returns it as an IDictionary

 ##### Returns